Non-equilibrium critical scaling and universality in a quantum simulator: Results

-In Fig.~\ref{fig2}b, we show ${{\cal M}^2}$ as a function of the scaled magnetic field strength ${B^z/\mathcal{J}}$.
+In Fig.~\ref{fig2}, we show ${{\cal M}^2}$ as a function of the scaled magnetic field strength ${B^z/\mathcal{J}}$.
 While there is no sharp transition for finite system sizes (${N=10, 15, 20}$), the order parameter clearly shows an inflection point around ${B^z/\mathcal{J}\sim1}$ and a peak at small ${B^z}$, indicating the onset of ordering.
-Notably, the observed order parameter qualitatively follows the mean-field prediction in the ordered phase, ${{\cal M}^2 \propto (B^z/\mathcal{J})(1-B^z/{\cal J})}$; see dashed line in Fig.~\ref{fig2}b.
+Notably, the observed order parameter qualitatively follows the mean-field prediction in the ordered phase, ${{\cal M}^2 \propto (B^z/\mathcal{J})(1-B^z/{\cal J})}$; see the dashed line in Fig.~\ref{fig2}.
 Moreover, one can even capture the finite-size corrections by considering fluctuations at finite system sizes.
-The solid lines in Fig.~\ref{fig2}b depict the function describing the finite-size corrected order parameter, which has the critical point and an overall scale as fit parameters.
-The inferred critical values are well in agreement with the mean-field prediction (SI Secs.~II.A \& II.C).
-Having identified the dynamical critical point, the immediate questions are: What is the nature of the critical behaviour at the phase transition, and does it genuinely go beyond the equilibrium paradigm?
+The solid lines in Fig.~\ref{fig2} depict the function describing the finite-size corrected order parameter, which has the critical point and an overall scale as fit parameters.
+The inferred critical values are well in agreement with the mean-field prediction (SI Secs.~IV.A \& IV.C).
+Having identified the dynamical critical point, the immediate questions are: What is the nature of the critical behavior at the phase transition, and does it genuinely go beyond the equilibrium paradigm?

 As a first step toward answering these questions, we experimentally scale up the single quench experiment to system sizes up to ${N=50}$ ions and observe the net correlator which, at the critical point, characterizes critical fluctuations.
-As we calibrate the quench Hamiltonian parameters to be at the (mean-field) critical point for all the system sizes, within our experimental uncertainty, we see that the fluctuations grow and evolve more slowly with increasing system size, indicating an emergent universal critical behaviour (Fig.~\ref{single_quench}a).
-We numerically model the quench dynamics with experimental parameters for system sizes up to ${N=25}$ and verify similar behaviour in Fig.~\ref{single_quench}b.
-Such critical behaviour leads to scaling relations which are independent of microscopic length/time scales~\cite{cardy1996scaling}.
+As we calibrate the quench Hamiltonian parameters to be at the (mean-field) critical point for all the system sizes, within our experimental uncertainty, we see that the fluctuations grow and evolve more slowly with increasing system size, indicating an emergent universal critical behavior (Fig.~\ref{fig3}a).
+We identify similar behavior by a numerical simulation of the quench dynamics with experimental spin-spin coupling parameters for system sizes up to ${N=25}$ (Supplementary Fig. 3), the maximum number of spins that can be simulated using available computational resources.
+Such critical behavior leads to scaling relations which are independent of microscopic length/time scales~\cite{cardy1996scaling}.
 Using scaling analysis, we find the net correlator satisfies the functional form given by\cite{Paraj2020}